arnhemcr/financial/README.md

  - discarding mirrored transactions that have been marked with the code "(MT)"
  - ordering the remaining transactions by date ascending

-It assumes the entries in the Ledger journals are valid, and their date layout is "YYYY-MM-DD".
+It assumes the entries in the Ledger journals are valid and their date layout is "YYYY-MM-DD".

 Assuming multiple accounts each with its own Ledger journal, transfers between those accounts will lead to mirrored transactions.